Neradoc/Circuitpython_Keyboard_Layouts/PICODUCKY.md

 ## If your language/layout is not in the bundle

-Try the online generator, it should get you a zip file with the bundles for yout language
+Try the online generator, it should get you a zip file with the bundles for your language

 https://www.neradoc.me/layouts/